- American Physical Society Sites

 Industry Mentoring for Physicists (IMPact) is a new mentoring program intended to connect graduate students and postdocs with physicists who work in industry.
 Over 400 mentors and mentees are participating, and many mentees have received invaluable information that will help them chart a course to successful careers.

-To find out more about this program click on the IMPact logo above.
+To find out more about this program, visit the IMPact website.
 Signing up as a mentor or a mentee is easy, and you must be an APS member to participate.
 Mentors, make an impact in someone’s life by signing up today.
 Mentees, learn more about career options regardless of what path you ultimately choose.
 Questions?
 Email IMPact@aps.org

 * Ph.D. data include on potentially permanent jobs, excluding temporary faculty and postdoc positions.
 Data from AIP Statistical Research Center for 2011-2012 cohorts.